VolodimirDD/ATM/README.md

 </p>

 ## Description
 The ATM application is a convenient and intuitive interface for interacting with an ATM.
-Developed using `C#` and the `.NET Framework` and `.NET Core` platforms, it represents a comprehensive solution that combines the capabilities of both platforms.
-The application provides users with a wide range of banking operations, including *balance inquiry*, *account replenishment*, *cash withdrawal*, *phone number top-up*, *fund transfer*, and *card termination*.
+Developed using `C#` and the `.NET Framework` platform.
+The application provides users with a wide range of banking operations, including *balance inquiry*, *account replenishment*, *cash withdrawal*, *phone number top-up*, *transferring funds to another card*, and *card termination*.
 The intuitive user interface, created using `Windows Forms`, makes the interaction process simple and secure.
 Thus, users can efficiently utilize the banking services provided by this application while enjoying its high level of security.

 PIN: `1111`